 SLR Consultants conducted a range of activities whilst wearing personal monitors using the methodology set out in NOHSC (2005).
-The recreational activities chosen for monitoring under the project scope were based on advice from Barraba community representatives associated with the Woodsreef Taskforce and observations by Taskforce members.
-Most known recreational activities were covered in the monitoring.
-Some activities were excluded due to safety concerns, such as offroad driving of cars and motorbikes and pig hunting.
+These activities were chosen by the Woodsreef Taskforce to represent typical recreational pastimes conducted near the mine site.
+These were based on advice from Barraba community representatives associated with the Woodsreef Taskforce and observations by Taskforce members.
+Some activities were excluded due to safety concerns, such as off-road driving of cars and motorbikes.
 However for excluded activities such as off-road driving of cars and motorbikes, it may be possible to infer likelihood of asbestos fibre exposure from other studies.
 This aspect is discussed further in Appendix E.